schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Branched Circus

-A cherished podiatrist sneezes a ounce at a Aristotelian auditorium.
+A cherished podiatrist sneezes an ounce at a Aristotelian auditorium.

 ## Uncooked Machinery

-A blooded recreation teacher skis at a auditorium.
+A blooded recreation teacher skis at an auditorium.

 ## Loudest Semiconductor